learningwala/w/m/content/M-anubhuti.md

 weight:
 ---

-1. what is alternative education for you? why is it important to you?
+**1. what is alternative education for you? why is it important to you?**

 As human species, we are struggling.
 Struggling to stay together, listen to each others perspective, struggling to think - reflect and be sensitive.